Category Archives: British Royals

 Elizabeth, aged seven, by Robert Peake the Elder, 1603; Credit – Wikipedia

 Elizabeth was placed in the care of John Harington, 1st Baron Harington of Exton and his wife Anne at Coombe Abbey near Coventry, England.
 Although being the guardians of Elizabeth was a heavy financial burden, Lord and Lady Harrington diligently took care of Elizabeth and provided her with an excellent education.
 In 1605, the conspirators of the unsuccessful Gunpowder Plot intended to use the nine-year-old princess as part of the plot.
 After blowing up Parliament during the State Opening, the plotters had planned to seize Elizabeth and proclaim her Queen of England.
 Lord Harrington was warned of the plot and brought Elizabeth to a safe place in Coventry.
 The plot failed when the conspirators were betrayed.
-Before he could light the bomb intended to blow up Parliament, Guy Fawkes was caught by King James I’s soldiers.
+Before he could light the bomb intended to blow up Parliament, King James I’s soldiers caught Guy Fawkes.
 In 1612, Elizabeth suffered great sorrow when her elder brother Henry, Prince of Wales died of typhoid fever.
 She was not allowed to see him during his illness for fear she would be exposed to the disease and her brother’s last words were said to be, “Where is my dear sister?”

-As the daughter of a reigning king, Elizabeth’s hand in marriage was sought after by a number of suitors including Gustavus Adolphus of Sweden (later King Gustavus II Adolphus of Sweden); Frederic Ulric, Duke of Brunswick-Wolfenbuttel; Prince Maurice of Nassau; Henry Howard, 1st Earl of Northampton; Theophilus Howard, 2nd Earl of Suffolk; Otto, Hereditary Prince of Hesse and Victor Amadeus, Prince of Piedmont (later Victor Amadeus I, Duke of Savoy).
+As the daughter of a reigning king, Elizabeth’s hand in marriage was sought after by several suitors including Gustavus Adolphus of Sweden (later King Gustavus II Adolphus of Sweden); Frederic Ulric, Duke of Brunswick-Wolfenbuttel; Prince Maurice of Nassau; Henry Howard, 1st Earl of Northampton; Theophilus Howard, 2nd Earl of Suffolk; Otto, Hereditary Prince of Hesse and Victor Amadeus, Prince of Piedmont (later Victor Amadeus I, Duke of Savoy).
 However, after careful consideration, Friedrich V, Elector Palatine of the Rhine was chosen.
 Friedrich and Elizabeth were the same age.
 Friedrich was a descendant of the kings of Aragon and Sicily, the landgraves of Hesse, the dukes of Brabant and Saxony, and the counts of Nassau and Leuven.
 He was a senior prince of the Holy Roman Empire and a staunch defender of the Protestant faith.
 Elizabeth and Friedrich, both 16 years old, were married on February 14, 1613, at the Chapel Royal at the Palace of Whitehall.

 The couple had thirteen children: